e1miran/Now-Playing-Serato/docs/usage.rst

 * Oldest/Newest

   * Toggle that determines which mixing mode is currently used.
+Not all Sources support both modes.
+Be sure to check the documentation for your particular Source.

     * Oldest mode will pick the oldest track from all decks.
-This setting for DJs who are using the non-playing deck or will be manually controlling cross-fades.
+This setting is for DJs who are using the non-playing deck or will be manually controlling cross-fades.
     * Newest mode will pick the newest track from all decks.
 This setting is helpful for pre-built playlists or Serato's AutoDJ capability.